Knowledge Base and Memory

 Important Entries

-Entries marked as important are automatically injected into every agent session for that project.
-This is the core mechanism — write it once, mark it important, and every future session starts knowing it.
+Entries marked as important are surfaced by metateam start (the canonical context loader every persona runs at session start) for every agent session in that project.
+Write it once, mark it important, and every future session starts knowing it.

 Keep important entries compact.
 Every important entry consumes agent context window.
 A few well-written gotchas are worth more than a wall of documentation.